QuantEcon/lecture-python-intro/in-work/quantecon_undergrad_notes_tom_3.md

 ## Digression: Marshallian and Hicksian Demand Curves

-**Remark:** We'll use budget constraint (2) in situations in which a consumers's endowment vector $e$ is his **only** source of income.
+**Remark:** We'll use budget constraint (2) in situations in which a consumer's endowment vector $e$ is his **only** source of income.
 But sometimes we'll instead assume that the consumer has other sources of income (positive or negative) and write his budget constraint as

 $$ p ^\top (c -e ) = W \tag{2'}$$